 2. Stand-alone Bible Study Sessions – A few Bible studies are packaged in such a way that they don’t require women to attend every single week.
 If someone’s on vacation one week, they can jump back in the next.
 Some examples are Twelve Women of the Bible and Bad Girls of the Bible.

 3. Shorter studies – Shorter 6 weeks studies are often easier for women to commit to during the summer months.
 It’s also less of a strain on those with families.

 4. Neighborhood Studies – gather at the pool or in backyards weekly.
 Imagine what a great outreach this could be!
 Whether you choose a book of the Bible or a 6-week study, go forward with the expectation that conversations will be interrupted multiple times.
 That’s okay!

 5. Online Studies – If you don’t have a group or person to study the Bible along with you IRL (in real life), online studies are an option.
 A quick Google search should yield several results.

-6. On-Demand Videos – I completed Beth Moore’s Believing God study using LifeWay’s on-demand videos.
+6. On-Demand Videos – Several years ago I completed a Bible study that was available on-demand.
 A friend several states away did the study at the same time.
 The accountability was extremely helpful.
 Be sure to note, this option can be pricey unless your church provides access to a streaming service such as Right Now Media.

 7. Summer Book Clubs – Rather than study a book of the Bible, consider offering multiple summer book clubs.
 For details and ideas check out the post How to Host a Summer Book Club.